 (4) The university may recall any account without charge;

 (5) The person may not settle or compromise the account for less than the full amount owed (including collection costs where authorized by statute or terms of the obligation) without written authority from the university;

 (6) The person is not an agent of the university but is an independent contractor, and providing further that the person will indemnify the university for any loss incurred by his/her violation of state and federal debt collection statutes or by the negligence of the person, his employees, or agents;

 (7) Any dispute arising under the contract be submitted to a court of competent jurisdiction in Texas unless any other venue is statutorily mandated, in which case the specific venue statute will apply, subject to any alternative dispute resolution procedures adopted by the university.

-It will then be the responsibility of the Managing Director of Procurement Services to forward this information to the TAG, with the consent of the Vice Chancellor/General Counsel.
-The Managing Director of Procurement Services will notify the requesting department of the TAG's decision and will begin processing the contract documents, if approved.
+It will then be the responsibility of the Chief Procurement Officer to forward this information to the TAG, with the consent of the Vice Chancellor/General Counsel.
+The Chief Procurement Officer will notify the requesting department of the TAG's decision and will begin processing the contract documents, if approved.

 04 Audit Services